jolibrain/joliGEN/README.md

 - a [Visdom](https://github.com/fossasia/visdom) server, by default the training script starts a Visdom server on http://0.0.0.0:8097 if none is running
 - Go to http://localhost:8097 to follow training losses and image result samples

-JoliGAN has (too) many options, for finer grained control, see the [full option list](docs/options.md).
+JoliGEN has (too) many options, for finer grained control, see the [full option list](docs/options.md).

 ### Training image to image without semantics